Alabama Online Sports Betting | Find the Best Sports Betting Sites in Alabama

 Are Betting Apps and Sites Legal in Alabama?

-There are no in-person sportsbooks in the state, and just three tribal casinos are in operation.
-Betting on greyhound dog racing and horse racing are the only two permissible forms of state-regulated gambling, and even these are restricted to pari-mutuel wagering.
+There are no regulated in-person sportsbooks or Alabama online casinos in the state, and just three tribal casinos are in operation.
+Betting on greyhound dog racing and horse racing are the only two permissible forms of state-regulated sports betting, and even these are restricted to pari-mutuel wagering.

-This is why we’ve curated a list of offshore sports betting sites bettors in Alabama can rely on.
+This is why we’ve curated a list of offshore US sports betting sites bettors in Alabama can rely on.
 These sites often carry licenses in other jurisdictions, and offer a broader range of bet options on events like college football, politics, esports, and entertainment.
 They can facilitate crypto payments and give back bigger online sportsbook bonuses to players in Alabama.
-So, you won’t find any regulated Alabama betting apps, but we have plenty of safe offshore options for you.

 Availability in Alabama